trvswgnr/login-links/README.md

 # Login Links

-Create custom url codes for users to login and be redirected.
+Generate url codes for users to automatically login and be redirected.

-!!!
-WIP !!!